 Hemp’s origin plays a crucial part in the quality of cannabinoids.
 Hemp grown in contaminated land can contain harmful ingredients like heavy metals.
 Moreover, foreign hemp is usually not organic, meaning farmers use pesticides in the growing process, detrimental to human health.
 The U.S. Department of Agriculture oversees hemp cultivation in the U.S. It has established strict guidelines for American hemp farmers, ensuring that U.S.-grown hemp doesn’t grow in soil with toxins and heavy metals and farmers don’t use pesticides in the growing process.
 As the origin of hemp can significantly impact the quality of Delta 8 THC products, we recommend shopping for products made from U.S.-grown hemp.

-As mentioned earlier in the article, there are two primary ways of extracting cannabinoids from hemp — solvent extraction and CO2 extraction.
-The solvent extraction method usually leaves toxic residue in the extract, which is detrimental to your health, so consider buying from brands that use the CO2 extraction method for acquiring cannabinoids like CBD before conversion to Delta 8 THC.
+There are two primary ways of extracting cannabinoids from hemp — solvent extraction and CO2 extraction.
+The solvent extraction method can leave toxic residue in the extract. so consider buying from brands that use the CO2 extraction method, like CBD before conversion to Delta 8 THC.